AgnostiqHQ/covalent/doc/source/api/executors/awsbraket.rst

      - An S3 bucket for storing task-specific data, such as Braket outputs or function inputs.

 #.
-For more information on the permissions required of the IAM role,
+To set up finer-grained permissions for the IAM role, please see
-   please see the AWS documentation on `"managing access to Amazon Braket"
+   the AWS documentation on `"managing access to Amazon Braket"
    <https://docs.aws.amazon.com/braket/latest/developerguide/braket-manage-access.html>`_.

 #.
 Braket jobs are packaged and shipped in containers together with
    some supporting packages; for more context, see the `"Bring your own container"